-Warranty and maintenance requirements of non-standard Carlisle planting options are project specific and will be addressed on case-by-case basis.
+Care and Maintenance procedures of non-standard Carlisle planting options are project specific and will be the sole responsibility of the building owner to develop and perform.

-Immediately After Planting
+Immediately After Installation

 - 1. Fully saturate the entire Roof Garden system to the point of runoff by soaking with conventional overhead sprinklers that are supplied by a 3⁄4" hose. - 2.
 Inspect drains for any foreign debris that may hinder their performance and clear the drains of any such debris.